Office workspace with multiple employees working at desks with computers in a bright, modern office with large windows and white ceiling

 All-Purpose CDSS: Telephone Triage, Telehealth or ED Triage

 Generative AI, predictive analytics, advanced EMRs and biotechnology will be standard components of CDSS in the near future.
-These powerful technologies, require a reliable system within which to operate — guardrails.
+These powerful technologies, require a reliable system within which to operate — clinical guardrails.

-“Improved Systems improve safety” Giesen et al., (2011), Annals of Medicine
+Giesen et al., (2011), Annals of Medicine

 “If you fail to plan; plan to fail” (IOM)